functional-art/functional-art.github.com/2021/cfp.md

 performance proposal, but the submissions will be considered independently.

+# Note on Finances

+Paid registration to the FARM workshop is usually required for paper and demo submitters, but will be waived for performers.

+If you would have financial difficulty attending, you can apply for conference "PAC" funds.
+Please get in touch for more information.

 # Submission

 <span style="float: right; padding: 0 0 1em 2em"><img style="width: 30em" src="yulippe.jpg" /><br />